José Manuel Entrecanales: Personal life

 Entrecanales is married to María Carrión, and has 4 children: José, Gonzalo, Clotilde and Gerardo.
 His three sons attended Eton College.

 He is a polo enthusiast as well as a keen golfer with a 5,2 handicap, practising both sports at Puerta de Hierro.

 Professional career

 He began his career in 1985 in Merrill Lynch, sharing his time between New York and London.
 He moved to Acciona in 1991.
 In 1995, the family business bought a majority share package of a mobile company called Airtel and José Manuel Entrecanales was named CEO in 2000, replacing Juan Abelló.
 In 2003, Vodafone bought Acciona’s shares of Airtel and Entrecanales was the CEO of Vodafone Spain up until October 2007.

 In 2004, he inherited the presidency of the Acciona Group from his father.
-As CEO of Acciona, José Manuel Entrecanales has transformed the construction and engineering company into a global infrastructure, energy and water services company with more than 40,000 employees in 65 countries.
+As CEO of Acciona, José Manuel Entrecanales has transformed the construction and engineering company into a global infrastructure, energy and water services company with over 50,000 employees and presence in 52 countries.
 In 2007, Acciona bought 25% of Endesa and Entrecanales was named its CEO until they sold its shares in 2009.

 Distinctions

-An advocate of sustainable development and the fight against climate change, José Manuel Entrecanales is a member of the Alliance of CEO Climate Leaders of the World Economic Forum, the World Business Council for Sustainable Development, the United Nations Global Compact LEAD and the Corporate Leaders Group for Climate Change.
+An advocate of sustainable development and the fight against climate change, José Manuel Entrecanales is a member of some of the world's leading organizations promoting sustainable development such as the United Nations Global Compact, the World Bank’s Carbon Pricing Leadership Coalition, and the World Business Council for Sustainable Development (WBCSD).

-In addition, José Manuel Entrecanales is a Trustee of the Princess of Asturias Foundation, the Princess of Girona Foundation, the Prado Museum and the Alalá Foundation, as well as Vice President of the Fundación Pro CNIC and the Instituto de Empresa Familiar.
+In addition, José Manuel Entrecanales is a Trustee of the Princess of Asturias Foundation, the Prado Museum, as well as Vice President of the Fundación Pro CNIC and the Instituto de Empresa Familiar.
+Is Ambassador of the Spain Brand (Marca España).

 He is Chairman of acciona.org, a foundation dedicated to promoting universal access to water and energy.
 In 2009, he created the Fundación José Manuel Entrecanales Innovación y Emprendimiento para la innovación en sostenibilidad, which, among other things, acts as a business angel for companies to help them improve the use of resources (energy, water, etc.).
-He has invested in Worldsensing, Waynabox4, Onyx Solar, DEXMA, Aida Centre5, Redbooth, Change your Flight, Biicode and Saluspot.